Call for better education to stop family violence

 And last year, 17 per cent of respondents said "hitting out" was an understandable response for a man when his wife tried to end a relationship.

-"Disturbingly, while approval ratings were low for macho attitudes - including, at its worst, tolerance for domestic violence - they had nevertheless, incrementally increased,' last year's survey added.
+"Disturbingly, while approval ratings were low for macho attitudes - including, at its worst, tolerance for domestic violence - they had nevertheless, incrementally increased," last year's survey added.

 Police respond to a family harm incident every four minutes, and in the year to June 2021 there were an estimated 168,000 sexual assault offences on adults.